CLE

 • Biased performance reviews

-• Common Forms of Bias During the Interview Process
+• Common Forms of Bias in Law Firm Interviews

 • Affinity bias/similarity bias